ukasz123/cv-base-app/README.md

 > TypeError: Kotlin.defineModule is not a function
 In this case delete the .cache folder in node_modules [source](https://github.com/JetBrains/create-react-kotlin-app#npm-start-or-yarn-start)

+## Initialization
+* run `npm run build-pdf` to generate PDF files required for the application

 Original README.md below
 ---
 This project was bootstrapped with [Create React Kotlin App](https://github.com/JetBrains/create-react-kotlin-app).